 The world’s largest online dating platform is now focusing on safety for protecting its community.
-The new features introduced by Tinder could shield its members against fake profiles, offensive texts and for aiding in emergencies.
+The new features introduced by Tinder could shield its members against fake profiles, offensive texts, and aid in emergencies.

 Live Photo Verification